 Connecting the Dots.
 Is a Factory-to-Consumer (F2C) model the gateway to scaling up a Made-to-Order model where consumers and factories are only one hop away?
-We dive into the Business Model Innovation (BMi) behind two innovative players in the space who are coming together to help scale a more sustainable growth model for the fashion market.

 It was recently announced that the Farfetch founder’s other startups (PlatformE) acquired fellow Portuguese startup Springkode (terms undisclosed) in a deal that opens an entirely new path for the sustainable fashion market.